Eligibility and Requirements

 All travel award recipients must be USA Citizens or Permanent Residents (‘green card’) of the USA, and must reside within the USA or USA territories.

-All full-time students and postdoctoral fellows meeting the citizenship/residency requirements at U.S.A. accredited postsecondary minority-serving institutions are eligible to apply for the travel awards.
-Full-time underrepresented students and postdoctoral fellows meeting the citizenship/residency requirements at U.S.A. accredited majority institutions are also eligible to apply for the travel awards.
+All full-time students and postdoctoral/clinical fellows meeting the citizenship/residency requirements at USA accredited postsecondary institutions are eligible to apply for the travel awards.

-Refer to the Travel Awards for scientific meetings application form or contact the FASEB MARC Program Office at email@example.com for more information.
+Refer to the Travel Awards for scientific meetings application form or contact the FASEB Diversity Resources Program Office at email@example.com for more information.

-The FASEB MARC Program is funded by two grants from the National Institute of General Medical Sciences, National Institutes of Health.
-[T36-GM08059 and T36-GM08637]
+The FASEB Diversity Resources Program is funded by a grant from the National Institute of General Medical Sciences, National Institutes of Health.
+[R25-GM116706]